John Bruen: Change of habits

 On the death of his father in 1587 Bruen's means were reduced; he got rid of his dogs, killed the game, and disparked the land.
 His children were brought up strictly, and his choice of servants fell upon the sober and pious.
 One of these, Robert Pashfield, had a leathern girdle, which served him as a memoria technica for the Bible, marked into portions for the books, with points and knots for the smaller divisions.

 Bruen in summer rose between three and four, and in winter at five, and read prayers twice a day.
 His own seasons for prayer were seven times daily.
-An iconoclast, he removed the stained glass in Tarvin Church, and defaced the sculptured images.
+An iconoclast, he removed the stained glass in Tarvin Church, and defaced the sculptured images; he also removed several public crosses in the area, objecting to their ‘superstitious use’.
 On Sundays he walked from his house, a mile distant, to the church, followed by most of his servants, and called on his tenants on the way, so that when he reached the church it was at the head of a procession.
 He rarely went home to dinner after morning prayers, but continued in the church till after the evening service.

 Bruen maintained a preacher at his own house, and later for the parish.
 Bruen's house became celebrated, and attracted visitors.
-William Perkins, the puritan divine, called Bruen Stapleford, 'for the practice and power of religion, the very topsail of all England.'
-His first wife died suddenly, and after a time he married Ann Fox, whom he first met at a religious meeting in Manchester.
+William Perkins, the puritan divine, called Bruen Stapleford, 'for the practice and power of religion, the very topsail of all England.'; Bruen became known as a good landlord and a good master to his servants.

+Elizabeth died suddenly, and after a time he married Ann Fox, whom he first met at a religious meeting in Manchester.
 For a year they lived at her mother's house at Rhodes, near Manchester.
 He then returned to Stapleford, and again his house had visitors from the gentry.